Alternatives to Grass

 For many of us in North America, grass is our default planting.
 If we can’t figure out what to do with an outdoor space, we plant grass, for grass, we assume, can grow anywhere.
 But turfgrass is simply not the best planting for many sites.
 It needs mowing, it needs water, it wants fertilizer, many types don’t like shade — it’s pretty picky stuff.
 It takes a lot of work, water, and fertilizer to keep a lawn looking good.

-Fortunately, there are any number of alternatives to grass that require less work and less water, and many demand far less in fertilizer (see Lawn alternatives: ground cover trial).
+Fortunately, there are any number of lawn alternatives that require less work and less water, and many demand far less in fertilizer.
 Some such as stonecrops are perfectly happy on dry stony slopes that would defeat any grass; some, like the mosses, actually prefer the damp shade under trees where grass grows only reluctantly.

 Mosses, thymes, yarrow, chamomile and others perform most of the functions that turf-grass does: you can mow them, walk on them, barbeque on them, whatever.
 The mosses and thymes, of course, don’t even need mowing.
 Most are not as tough as grass and won’t stand up to soccer games, but in areas that don’t get a lot of traffic, they make a lovely and low-stress alternative to turfgrass.
 If you can make the mental leap to a mixed lawn, they can help to keep lawns green and lovely without the fertilizer and water required by grass.
 Learn more about Smart Replacements for Your Lawn here.